souffle-lang/souffle-lang.github.io/pages/docs/components.md

 .init mySub = Sub
 ```
 the components `Base1` and `Base2` pass on all component elements to the component `Sub`.
-Souffle produces internally the following code for the component instantiation `mySub`:
+Soufflé produces internally the following code for the component instantiation `mySub`:
 ```
 .type mySub.myNumber = number
 .decl mySub.TheAnswer(x:mySub.myNumber)